 3. The Growing Sense of Hostility Against the Church

 There is the growing sense in many of us that the winds are blowing ill for the comforts of Christians in America.
 This is not necessarily a bad thing for the purity and power of the church.
 But we need to be ready for the trouble and disapproval and danger when it comes.
-1 Peter 4:12 says, "Beloved do not be surprised at the fiery ordeal that is coming upon you as though something strange were happening to you."
-It isn't strange.
+First Peter 4:12 says, “Beloved do not be surprised at the fiery ordeal that is coming upon you as though something strange were happening to you.”
+It isn’t strange.
 It is strange how long we have been able to live without it.

 4. The Increasing Riskiness of Addressing Important Issues